Eckankar: Beliefs

 Some scholars believe that Eckankar beliefs draw in part from the Sikh and Hindu religions, particularly the Radha Soami movement, but J. Gordon Melton finds significant differences between Radha Soami teachings and Eckankar.

 One of the basic tenets is that soul (the true self) may be experienced separately from the physical body and, in full consciousness, travel freely in "other planes of reality."
 Eckankar emphasizes personal spiritual experiences as the most natural way back to God.
 These are attained via Soul Travel: shifting the awareness from the body to inner planes of existence.

 Certain mantras or chants are used to facilitate spiritual growth.
-One important spiritual exercise is the singing or chanting of HU, which is viewed in Eckankar as a "love song to God."
-It is pronounced like the English word "hue" (or "hyoo") in a long, drawn-out breath and is sung for 20 to 30 minutes.
+One important spiritual exercise is the singing or chanting of HU (/en/), which is viewed in Eckankar as a "love song to God."
+It is pronounced like the English word "hue" in a long, drawn-out breath and is sung for 20 to 30 minutes.
 ECKists sing it alone or in small groups.
 They believe that singing HU draws one closer to the Divine Being and that it can expand awareness, help one experience divine love, heal broken hearts, offer solace in times of grief, and bring peace and calm.
 ECKists believe the practice allows practitioners to retreat from the overwhelming input of the physical senses and emotions and regain the Soul's spiritually higher viewpoint.

 Dreams are regarded as important teaching tools, and members often keep dream journals to facilitate study.
 According to followers of Eckankar, dream travel often serves as the gateway to Soul Travel (also known by Eckankar as an out-of-body experience), or the shifting of one's consciousness to ever-higher states of being.
 Soul travel is a term Twitchell created.

 Eckankar teaches that "spiritual liberation" in one's lifetime is available to all and that it is possible to achieve "Self-realization" (the realization of oneself as Soul) and "God-realization" (the realization of oneself as a "spark" of God) in one's lifetime.
 The membership card Eckankar followers carry states, "The aim and purpose of Eckankar has always been to take Soul by its own path back to its divine source."